For Authors

 - Descriptions of ontologies – short papers describing ontology modeling and creation efforts.
 The descriptions should be brief and pointed, indicating the design principles, methodologies applied at creation, comparison with other ontologies on the same topic, and pointers to existing applications or use-case experiments.
 It is strongly encouraged, that the described ontologies are free, open, and accessible on the Web.
 If this is not possible, then the ontologies have to be made available to the reviewers.
 For commercial ontologies, exceptions can be arranged through the editors.
 These submissions will be reviewed along the following dimensions: (1) Quality and relevance of the described ontology (convincing evidence must be provided).
 (2) Illustration, clarity and readability of the describing paper, which shall convey to the reader the key aspects of the described ontology.

 - Application reports – short papers describing deployed applications of Semantic Web technologies.
 The reports should be brief and pointed, indicating clearly, in what sense and to what extent semantic technologies have been used in the application.
 These submissions will be reviewed along the following dimensions: (1) Quality, importance, and impact of the described application (convincing evidence must be provided).
 (2) Clarity and readability of the describing paper, which shall convey to the reader the key ideas regarding the application of Semantic Web technologies in the application.
+See FAQ20 for more details on documenting impact.

 - Reports on tools and systems – short papers describing mature Semantic Web related tools and systems.
 These reports should be brief and pointed, indicating clearly the capabilities of the described tool or system.
 It is strongly encouraged, that the described tools or systems are free, open, and accessible on the Web.
 If this is not possible, then they have to be made available to the reviewers.
 For commercial tools and systems, exceptions can be arranged through the editors.
 These submissions will be reviewed along the following dimensions: (1) Quality, importance, and impact of the described tool or system (convincing evidence must be provided).
 (2) Clarity, illustration, and readability of the describing paper, which shall convey to the reader both the capabilities and the limitations of the tool.
+See FAQ20 for more details on documenting impact.

 Submission Guidelines

 Authors are requested to submit their manuscript electronically.
 To do so, request an account on this site (if you do not have one already), and after approval of the account, follow the Author Actions/Submit Manuscript menu item.
 Note that the manuscript should be uploaded as single PDF file including all tables and figures.
 There is also space for auxiliary files if required (e.g. responses to the reviews in the case of resubmissions).
+Authors are strongly encouraged to make evaluation data publicly available, and to link to it in the paper.
+If evaluation data cannot be made public, please provide access information in the cover letter.

-The SWJ uses an open and transparent review process (see FAQ Q1 and Q2 for details.).
+The SWJ uses an open and transparent review process (see below and FAQ Q1 and Q2 for details.).
 Therefore, the solicited reviewers, editors, as well as authors of open reviews are published together with the final submissions.
 By naming them in the head of the paper, readers can immediately see who reviewed the manuscript as well as who assigned these reviewers and accepted the paper for publication.
 If your paper has been accepted for publication, please make sure to add this information; see here for details.

 Authors submitting a manuscript do so on the understanding that they have read and agreed to the terms of the IOS Press Author Copyright Agreement.
+Final author versions of accepted manuscripts remain publicly available from this website.
+The official published versions of papers are published open access and are available via the publisher, IOS Press.

 Online Submission